-Par(1-h)(min(Price, 1.10Par)/Par-1)/(bWAL)

-Par is the par value of the bond.

-h is the haircut from the above table corresponding to the average life and asset class of the bond.

-Price is the price of the bond.
+Par(1-h)(min(PricePar, 1.10Par)/Par-1)/(bWAL) Par is the current outstanding principal amount of the bond. h is the haircut from the above table corresponding to the average life and asset class of the bond.
+Price is the Market Price of the bond (as defined in the MLSA), which was used to calculate the TALF loan amount.
 WAL is the weighted average life of the bond measured in years and calculated at the prepayment assumption used to compute average life above. b is equal to 12, 4, or 2 for securities with a remittance frequency of monthly, quarterly, or semi-annually, respectively.

-2 The amount of net carry diverted to early TALF loan repayment in dollars is determined by the following formula:
+2The amount of net carry diverted to early TALF loan repayment in dollars is determined by the following formula: